potnanny/application/README.md

 - Raspberry Pi 4

 ## OS Requirements
-32-bit Raspberry Pi OS Bullseye is the minimum recommended OS.
+32-bit Raspberry Pi OS "Bookworm" (Debian 12.0) is the minimum recommended OS.
 64-bit versions will not work on the original Raspberry Pi Zero W

 ## Python Requirements
-Python 3.9 is the minimum requirement (included with Raspberry Pi OS Bullseye version)
+Python 3.11 is the minimum requirement (included with Raspberry Pi OS Bookworm version)

 ## Installation
 ```